poivronjaune/stock_screener/README.md

 # stock_screener

-Work in progress, documentation wil be comming in 2022
+Work in progress, documentation wil be comming in 2022.
+Requires a local SQLite3 database with stock prices for TSX exchange.
+Not available yet.